tamasmeszaros/nanosvg/README.md

 #include "nanosvg.h"
 ```

+Alternatively, you can build and install the library using CMake and import it into your project using the standard CMake `find_package` command.
+See `example/CMakeLists.txt` for further details.

 ## Compiling Example Project

 In order to compile the demo project, your will need to install [GLFW](http://www.glfw.org/) to compile.